SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Exciting news, I'm happy for you two," Twilight said.

-"Thanks Twilight, it means a lot to me.
+"Thanks, Twilight, it means a lot to me.
 Pinkie helped calm my nerves, I was letting my thoughts get away from me, I'm sorry," Rarity replied.

 "Happens to us all, don't worry about it" Twilight replied; hugging Rarity.